JTVeiga/vuepress-deploy/docs/src/hobbies/README.md

+## Walking in the womb of mother earth

+> I walked slowly through the trees, carefully watching their greatness, so I started to feel that in that walking the void fills little by little
+I noticed that, with each step, my movement was accompanied, it was as if, in the silence in the void, a crowd accompanied me, its deepest roots entwined in me repeating this movement, I realized now to be a part of, I wasn't there but there as an observer I began to feel that, we were indoctrinated to exercise a superiority attitude over the mother divine, about the "great feminine" queen and, for ages, we have created mats preventing your splendor, we develop lifeless forms to meet this need for emptiness and, little by little, little before our macho Ego, the queen it became subtle.
+On this journey of ours, getting used to each feel to observe as an object as possession, as just one more thing sometimes prevents us from progressing.
+Our great mistake, distances us from the source, makes us small, empty and lost in a endless space, drifting from its roots.

 ## Nature's Architect

 > Somebody one day has thinked about this trees.
 Somebody one day has imagined their growing up and touthing the sky.
 He imagined each detail, the line, the crossing, how large.
 The trees give us fresh, one day somebody dreamed with this sense.